 Rotisserie Beef Topside

 I have owned the Weber Rotisserie for my 57cm kettle for about 4 months.
 The main thing that gets cooked is chicken.
-Common place is a full Chicken but we have tried Chicken Kebabs, a Suckling Pig and Ribs so why not try a Beef Topside joint?
+Commonplace is a full Chicken but we have tried Chicken Kebabs, a Suckling Pig and Ribs so why not try a Beef Topside joint?

 The method I used was really simple.
 I made a marinade which was basically a mix of olive oil, garlic with a little lemon juice.
 As is standard I got my joint out an hour before I planned to cook and pasted the marinade over the joint.
 My plan was to also baste the beef joint whilst cooking but it did not need it.
+You can just salt the beef and it is equally as good.

-I typically set my rotisserie up for indirect cooking and stuck to this method.
+I typically set my rotisserie up for indirect cooking and stick to this method.
 Bring the Weber up to around 200°C and just before placing the spit on, drop a couple of wood chunks onto the briquettes or charcoal to create some smoke.
 For this cook, I used Silver Birch.
 If you are using gas you can use a smoker box to generate some smoke.

-Try to maintain the temperature of your BBQ at around 190-200°C. I was aiming to cook the meat medium so was aiming for an internal temperature of 60°C. If you like it medium rare, aim for around 50°C. Once it is at temperature take it off and allow to rest for 10 minutes.
+Try to maintain the temperature of your BBQ at around 190-200°C. I was aiming to cook the meat medium so was aiming for an internal temperature of 60°C. If you like it medium-rare, aim for around 50°C. Once it is at temperature take it off and allow to rest for 10 minutes.

 The joint I cooked took about 55 minutes to cook and came out really tasty and succulent.
 There was a slight smokiness to the meat, a hint of garlic but the beefiness of the joint was still the prominent flavour.
 This will definitely become a regular cook but I think getting it off at a lower temperature is the way to go for me.